n1wo/habit-tracker/README.md

 You’ll be guided through:

-First-time password setup (hashed and stored securely)
+FirsUt-time password setup (hashed and stored securely)

 Main menu for creating, checking off, and analyzing habits